“What are you waiting for? Why are you avoiding the real work? What will it take for you to go deeper?”

 - If you doubt that you will ever write or if you feel the learning curve is to steep but you still want to leave a memoir legacy, why not work with a co-author?
 A co-author organizes your memories into a well-written, interesting-to-read book.
 Call for a free consultation on co-authoring (ghostwriting).
 Working closely with you, your co-author will help you to create your written legacy faster than you may now think it possible.

-Good luck writing and remember to write something today.
+Good luck writing your story and remember to write something today.

 This post is one of over 500 informative, well-written articles we have made available to you on this site.